LeadHaste

 Key Criteria: Industry, Company Size, Job Title, and Location

-I apply four pragmatic filters to thin a large universe into a targeted list.
+Apply four pragmatic filters to thin a large universe into a targeted list:

-Industry: pick verticals where your product solves a documented problem; label them with NAICS or SIC codes for repeatable querying.
-Company size: choose headcount or revenue brackets that match your ICP; small changes in banding often change sales cycle length dramatically.
+• Industry: Pick verticals where your product solves a documented problem; label them with NAICS or SIC codes for repeatable querying

-Job title and seniority level: target exact titles plus common variants (e.g., “Director of Customer Success,” “Head of CS,” “Customer Success Lead”) and prioritize titles with purchasing authority.
-Department: focus outreach on the department most impacted by your solution to increase response rates.
+• Job title and seniority: Target exact titles plus common variants (e.g., "Director of Customer Success," "Head of CS," "Customer Success Lead") to capture decision-makers

-Combine filters into Boolean search strings or list-building queries in your CRM or data provider to pull prospects that satisfy all criteria.
+Combine filters into Boolean search strings or list-building queries in your CRM or data provider.

 Building Prospecting Lists Manually